MESAHub/mesa-contrib/hooks/README.md

 ``
-This contribution is maintained by Your Name/GitHub ID `` in your `README.md` so that your contribution has a contact and known maintainer.
+This contribution is maintained by Your Name/GitHub ID ``

+in your `README.md` so that your contribution has a contact and known maintainer.
+You should also add your name to the top-level `CODEOWNERS` file.

 ## Usage